huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 tracking after changes of the client's address.

 The recommendations in {{connection-resume-and-0-rtt}} are designed to mitigate these risks.
-Using session resume tickets only once mitigates the risk of tracking by third parties.
+Using session tickets only once mitigates the risk of tracking by third parties.
 Refusing to resume session if addresses change mitigates the risk of tracking by the server.